sakshamsaxenaaa/sakshamsaxenaaa/README.md

 ## Projects

-Here are some of the key projects you will find in this repository:
+Here are some of the key projects you will find in this repository related to Web Development (showcasing Frontend prowess):

-1. *AI-Powered Image Recognition App*
-   - Developed an image recognition application using TensorFlow and CNNs.
-   - Deployed the app on the cloud for real-time image classification.

-2. *Data Structures Library in Java*
- - Implemented a comprehensive library of data structures in Java.
-   - Includes various searching, sorting, and graph algorithms.

- 4. *Walmart Executive global tech*
-    - Completed a certification with Walmart.
-    - completed 4 task in the proram which gave me advanced knowledge of ERD , UML, SQL , DSA, JAVA.
+1. *Clone of Cynthia Ugwu personal portfolio*
+2. *Clone of Apple Vision Pro*
+3. *Clone of Niccollo Miranda portfolio*

+Implemented using the advance technologies of HTML, CSS, JS also CANVAS,GSAP animations etc.

 ## How to Reach Me